-John Adam is counsel in the Paris office of Latham & Watkins.
+John Adam is a partner in the Paris and Madrid offices of Latham & Watkins.
 He is a member of Latham's International Arbitration Practice.

-Mr. Adam has extensive experience representing companies, States, and State-owned entities in high-stakes, complex international commercial and investor-State arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, SCC, and DIAC.
+Mr. Adam has extensive experience representing companies, states, and state-owned entities in high-stakes, complex international commercial and investor-state arbitrations under the aegis of the principal arbitration rules, including ICSID, UNCITRAL, ICC, LCIA, SCC, and DIAC.
 He regularly handles disputes under a range of bilateral and multilateral investment treaties and focuses on energy, oil and gas, and construction and technology disputes.

 Besides speaking English and Spanish as mother tongues, Mr. Adam is fluent in French and Portuguese.

 The Legal 500 describes Mr. Adam as a “remarkable” professional “with vast arbitration knowledge.”

 According to Chambers Latin America 2019, Mr. Adam is “active advising on notable investor-state and commercial arbitration matters throughout the region.
 One pleased interviewee states: ‘I really like John, he's a great lawyer,’ with another describing him as ‘very dedicated and accessible.’”

 According to Chambers Latin America 2018, "John Adam has a solid practice advising on investment arbitration, particularly related to the construction sector, as well as the conventional and renewable energy industries.
 Sources describe him as 'brilliant,' and 'a very complete lawyer.'"